Teradata/covalent/src/platform/core/README.md

     * Card over toolbar effect.
     * Displays title and subtitle in card.
  5. Manage List Layout- `td-layout-manage-list`
-    * Can add elements to toolbar-buttons (right side).
+    * Can add elements to td-toolbar-content (right side).
     * Displays menu-list on the left.
     * Content is displayed in the right side.